Anti-abortion centers to grow, wield more influence post-Roe

 Earlier this month, anti-abortion leaders called on churches to support their local crisis pregnancy centers.

-“I believe that we have an opportunity like never before as the church to really rush in and to make a huge difference,” said Dean Nelson, vice president of government relations for Human Coalition, a national anti-abortion group that frequently directs pregnant women seeking information online to the centers and operates a handful of its own.
+“We have an opportunity like never before,” said Dean Nelson, vice president of government relations for Human Coalition, a national anti-abortion group that frequently directs pregnant women seeking information online to the centers and operates a handful of its own.

 Some centers offer financial counseling, free diapers and food pantries for mothers after they’ve given birth.
 By expanding and strengthening the network of centers, anti-abortion advocates hope women will see they have resources and options.